 The language of instruction at the University of Stuttgart is German, except in international or English-language Master’s programs.
 A good command of German is therefore essential for successful studies.
 The University requires proof of sufficient knowledge of German from all applicants.

-Please note that while some pre-study internships can be made up later, we nevertheless strongly recommend doing the internships during the time before you start your studies.
-Integrating an internship with studies within the required make-up timeframe is often more difficult than expected.
+Please note: Some pre-study internships can be completed and handed in later.
+But we nevertheless strongly recommend doing the internships during the time before you start your studies.
+Integrating an internship into studies within the required submission time limit is often more difficult than expected.

 In many study programs a portion of ECTS credits with respect to so-called key skills, which is a requisite part of every B.A. study program, can be earned through an internship.
 There are also individual study programs that prescribe a mandatory internship.
 The details are governed by the exam regulation for each major subject.
 Whether required or not, we generally recommend that you do internships.